 Things to Do in Donegal With the Family

 #1.
-Glenveagh National Park.
+Glenveagh National Park

 #2.
 Lurgybrack Open Farm

-Lurgybrack Open Farm is only a stones-throw outside of Letterkenny, the Farm is family-run and it shows.
-It is clean, well thought out, with lots and lots for the kids to see and do and very reasonably priced at €20 for a family of 4.
+The kids will love this place, and so will you!
+Lurgybrack Open Farm, just outside of Letterkenny, is family-run and it shows.
+It is clean, well thought out, with lots and lots for the kids to see and do – and very reasonably priced.

 #3.
 Ards Forest Park

-- The remains of four ringforts are to be seen in the park as well as a number of megalithic tombs – legend has it that these were the beds of Diarmuid and Grainne in their flight from Fionn Mac Cumhaill.
+The remains of four ringforts are to be seen in the park, as well as a number of megalithic tombs.
+Legend has it that these were the beds of Diarmuid and Grainne in their flight from Fionn Mac Cumhaill.

-- A Holy Well – the Ague Well – which is reputed to have curative powers, can be seen on Bealach na hArdaigh Walk.
+A Holy Well (the Ague Well) which is reputed to have curative powers, can be seen on Bealach na hArdaigh Walk.
 On the same walk there is a Mass Rock where Mass was celebrated in defiance of the Penal Laws.

 There are numerous viewing points on the walks and trails with spectacular views of the surrounding countryside.